ManiSkill-HAB: A Benchmark for Low-Level Manipulation in Home Rearrangement Tasks: Introduction

 \textbf{Fast Manipulation Simulation with Realistic Physics and Rendering:} Using ManiSkill3 \citep{taomaniskill3}, we implement a GPU-accelerated version of the HAB \citep{habitat2.0}, an apartment-scale rearrangement benchmark containing three long-horizon tasks using the Fetch mobile manipulator \citep{fetch}.
 While the original HAB uses magical grasp (teleport closest object within 15cm to the gripper), we require realistic grasping.

 The \methodname\ environments support low-level control for realistic grasping, manipulation, and interaction, while the original Habitat 2.0 implementation does not support such kind of low-level control.
-Furthermore, by scaling parallel environments, \methodname\ environments achieve over 4000 samples per second (SPS) while the robot actively collides with multiple dynamic objects and the environment renders 2 128x128 RGB-D images — 3x faster than Habitat 2.0 at similar GPU memory usage.
-This significant speedup allows us to scale up training, evaluation, and data generation.
+Furthermore, by scaling parallel environments, \methodname\ environments achieve over 4300 samples per second (SPS) while the robot actively collides with multiple dynamic objects and the environment renders 2 128x128 RGB-D images — 3x faster than Habitat 2.0 at a fraction of the GPU memory usage.
+This significant speedup allows us to scale training, evaluation, and data generation.

 \textbf{Reinforcement Learning (RL) Baselines:} Online RL provides a promising framework to learn from online interaction without needing preexisting demonstration data.
 As in \cite{m3}, we train individual mobile manipulation skills and chain them to solve long-horizon tasks.
 We hand-engineer dense rewards for the Fetch embodiment, designed for low-level control with mobile manipulation.
 Furthermore, we train manipulation policies overfit to one specific object's geometry, outperforming all-object policies when grasping many objects or in conditions with tight tolerances depending on object geometry.
 Leveraging our fast environments, we run extensive RL baselines, training 150 policies across 3 seeds (50 policies/seed) with 1.83 billion environment samples.